adolan527/daedalus/README.md

 Documentation folder has (somewhat deprecated) diagrams.

+A working executable can be found [here](https://github.com/adolan527/torqueCalculator/blob/main/cmake-build-debug/torqueCalculator.exe)
+The program does create one directory and two files in whatever directory you put it in.

 ### What is currently working
  - Basic GUI
  - File and project management system